neuefische/web-exercises/sessions/react-effects-and-fetch/pokemon-api-with-paging/README.md

 Can you adopt your solution for the button to show the previous page?

-Might might experience that the app crashes, when you are on the first page and click on the "Previous Page" button.
+You might experience that the app crashes when you are on the first page and click on the "Previous Page" button.
 Can you find a way to hide the button on the first page?

 > _Hint:_ There is also a `previous` value given in the API response.